benthillerkus/db_migrations_with_multiverse_time_travel/README.md

 The app code doesn't know would not know the state that the database is in.
 And it doesn't know how to bring it back into a state in which it can work with the database again.

+> [!IMPORTANT]
-_Db Migrations with Multiverse Timetravel_ addresses that problem by storing the information required to downgrade the database (like SQL code) inside of the database itself.
-So when it can first migrate the database back to a state that the app code knows how to work with.
+> _Db Migrations with Multiverse Timetravel_ addresses that problem by storing the information required to downgrade the database (like SQL code) inside of the database itself.
+>
+> So it can first migrate the database back to a state that the app code knows how to work with.
 And then use the app code to run the remaining migrations.

 ### When should I not use this package?